BZIvanov/Learning-SQL/Git/Git.md

 - **git reset --soft HEAD~1** - will reset the last commit and will keep the changes on the working tree.
 - **git reset HEAD file.txt** - will remove the file from the Staging area, after we have added it there and the file will go back to working directory.
+- **git reset --hard af3517** - will reset the commits back to the commit with id starting with af3517.
+The hard option will also replace the _Working area_ and the _Index_ to be the same as the targeted commit state
 - **git checkout -- file.txt** - will undo the changes made inside the file, and the file will get back in the state where it was after the last commit
 - **git checkout HEAD^** - by selecting specific commit we detached the HEAD from the branch.
 And by using the ^ symbol we will select the first level ancestor of the HEAD, HEAD is now the currently selected commit
 - **git branch -f master HEAD~3** - will force the master branch to go back with 3 levels up in the tree